UniversalDependencies/UD_Belarusian-HSE/README.md

 Document list:
 * http://zviazda.by/be/news/20170524/1495626198-samaya-prygozhaya-studentka-vuchycca-u-vicebsku
 * http://zviazda.by/be/news/20160908/1473288543-buduchynya-za-dakladnym-zemlyarobstvam
+3) fiction: short stories and poetry from Belaruskaja palichka (knihi.com)
+Authors:
+* Francishak Bahushevich
+* Janka Kupala
+* Maksim Harecki
+* Vasil' Bykov
+* Ivan Mielez
-3) a short excerpt from The Lord of the Rings by J. R. R. Tolkien, translated in Belarusian
+4) a short excerpt from The Lord of the Rings by J. R. R. Tolkien, translated in Belarusian
-4) texts from the Telegram channels:
+5) social media: messages from the Telegram channels:
 * https://t.me/artsiadziba
 * https://t.me/radiosvaboda
 * https://t.me/abarona